Healthcare in Scotland: Public provision

 The National Health Service (NHS) in Scotland was created by the National Health Service (Scotland) Act 1947 in 1948 at the same time the NHS was created for England and Wales.
 Scotland's NHS remains a separate body from the other public health systems in the UK which can lead to confusion from patients when "cross-border" or emergency care is involved.

 Primary and secondary care are integrated in Scotland.
 Unlike in England, NHS trusts do not exist in Scotland.
 Instead, healthcare is provided through fourteen regional health boards.
 These health boards are further subdivided into Health and Social Care Partnerships.
 The Scottish Ambulance Service is the pan-Scotland board responsible for prehospital care provision and transport of patients between the mainland and the Scottish Islands.
 The ambulance service is supported by the Emergency Medical Retrieval Service and BASICS Scotland.

 Scotland spent over £12 billion on healthcare in 2015/16 which accounted for 40% of the Scottish Government's total budget.
-The NHSScotland consists of approximately 161,000 employees, 9.2% of whom are medical or dental doctors, 42.9% nurses and midwives, 18.2% administrative services, 3.9% healthcare scientists, and the remaining 25.8% in various other medical services.
+The NHS in Scotland consists of approximately 161,000 employees, 9.2% of whom are medical or dental doctors, 42.9% nurses and midwives, 18.2% administrative services, 3.9% healthcare scientists, and the remaining 25.8% in various other medical services.
 In the past several years, healthcare costs have been rising in Scotland.
 Despite this, Scots have a generally favorable view of their NHS service with 61% of the population either very or quite satisfied with the service.
-This is in contrast to a diminishing view in England of their NHS system.

-Healthcare policy and funding is the responsibility of the Scottish Government's Health Directorates.
-The current Cabinet Secretary for Health and Sport is Humza Yousaf.
+Healthcare policy and funding is the responsibility of the Health Directorates.
+The current Cabinet Secretary for NHS Recovery, Health and Social Care is Neil Gray.
 The Director-General (DG) of Health and Social Care, Chief Executive of NHS Scotland is Caroline Lamb.

 'NHS Near Me', a video consultation service, was first introduced in NHS Highland in 2018 and became widely used in general practice because of the impact of COVID-19 pandemic.
 It replaced an earlier service, Pharmacy Anywhere.
 In May 2020 it began to be used in community pharmacies.
 87% of patients and 94% of clinicians thought video consultations should be an option in September 2020.